 - 1 large egg

-- 1/2 cup drippy and creamy cashew butter, unsalted (we found the best kind is from Trader Joe’s or Good and Gather/Target)
+- 1 cup drippy and creamy cashew butter unsalted (We found the best kind is from Trader Joe’s or Good and Gather/Target.
+Almond butter works too.)

 - 1 teaspoon vanilla extract

-- 3 cups rolled oats, gluten-free if desired
+- 3 cups quick cooking rolled oats* gluten-free if desired

 - 1 teaspoon baking soda